apify/apify-docs/sources/academy/webscraping/scraping_basics_python/10_crawling.md

 ...
 ```

-Hint: Locating cells in tables is sometimes easier if you know how to [go up](https://beautiful-soup-4.readthedocs.io/en/latest/index.html#going-up) in the HTML element soup.
+Hint: Locating cells in tables is sometimes easier if you know how to [navigate up](https://beautiful-soup-4.readthedocs.io/en/latest/index.html#going-up) in the HTML element soup.

 <details>
   <summary>Solution</summary>